 When I first saw this lantern what struck me was that it has so many ways to charge it!
 It actually reminds me a bit of some of the fancier solar generators because it can be charged off of a 12 volt car or solar system battery, via standard household outlet, hand crank, setting in the sun and charging via its own built in solar panel, or it can run on 3 rechargeable AA batteries!
 To top this off you can also charge a USB device with this lantern!

-At $23 I am considering buying a few of these for our place and another for my father and my father-in-law that loves any useful gadget!
+At this price, I am considering buying a few of these for our place and another for my father and my father-in-law that loves any useful gadget!
 For the price I am impressed that it only takes 6-7 hours in the sun to charge.
 With so many ways to charge the lantern it guarantees that you have a way to get light when you need it and that is worth a lot to any prepper!

 This little lantern provides a lot of light.
 You get 5 hours on the brightest setting and an d10 hrs on the lowest setting!
 There is a The strong waterproof housing makes it ideal for those that want a rugged lantern for extreme situations or outdoor camping light.